jackyin68/dccn-daemon/README.md

 # Set up CI/CD for Ankr daemon

+## Functionalities in the first version,

+talk to cluster master

+finish the self-registration when boot up.

+add a task

+list tasks

+delete a task

+## Usage
+./ankr-daemon
+  -create
+    	create taska (for test)
+  -delete
+    	delete task (for test)
+  -ip string
+    	ankr hub ip address
+  -kubeconfig string
+    	(optional) absolute path to the kubeconfig file (default "/home/boinc/.kube/config") -list
+    	list task (for test)
+  -port string
+    	ankr hub port number
+  -dcName string
+    	data center name

+Example:
+./ankr-daemon --ip 1.1.1.1 --port 5678

+## Installation

+1. install kubenetes first.

+2. clone this repository.

+3. use "go run main.go" to test if you have all libraries, and then use "go get" to get all the libraries.

+4. use "go run main.go --ip 1.1.1.1 --port 5678" to run the daemon.

+5. will use installer or docker to install later.

 ## Objective

 Set up CI/CD pipeline for Ankr daemon using CircleCI, so each commit pushed to GitHub will create the Docker image for the daemon, and push it to the AWS ECR registry.